 Again, Jomo does not derivate from most CIEM brands and ships their monitors in an almost unbreakable Peli 1010 case.
 The black case is branded by Jomo Audio with a metallic design logo.
 My case came wrapped in a Jomo Audio shirt.
 Unfortunately, this is not standard and for my MVP feeling only.

-Finally, I found a black metal warranty card with a punched out Jomo logo.
+Finally, I found a black metal warranty card with a punched-out Jomo logo.
 This is sexy!
-My name and warranty date is handwritten on the backside.
-I do recommend customers to also go to the next hearing aid store and additionally buy a drying box and cleaning spray (do not spray directly into the tubes!).
+My name and warranty date are handwritten on the backside.
+I do recommend customers also go to the next hearing aid store and additionally buy a drying box and cleaning spray (do not spray directly into the tubes!).
 This goes for all in-ear monitors, btw.

 Fit & Seal

 I already addressed this in the paragraphs before, but I will happily summarize it again.
 I have a rather tight fit on my Jomos but also no issues with comfort.